aiven/devportal/docs/platform/howto/set-authentication-policies.rst

 #.
 Click the toggle for each authentication method that you want to allow.

-* Passoword authentication: users log in using their email address and password
+* Password authentication: users log in using their email address and password
-* Third-party authentication: users can log in using one of the supported providers (Google, Mircosoft, or GitHub)
+* Third-party authentication: users can log in using one of the supported providers (Google, Microsoft, or GitHub)
 * Organization SSO: users from a :doc:`verified domain </docs/platform/howto/manage-domains>` can log in using an identity provider

 #.
 Click **Save changes**.